CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 /// info
 This "omitting" pattern is called **Interface-driven function** or **Signature-driven function**, because we do not write any code achieving the result.
 We dedicate this responsibility to some tool, parsing the function's interface(signature).
-And according to it, tool handles a call automatically.
-This pattern is the basis for achieving a declarative code style
+According to it, the tool handles a call automatically.
+This pattern is the key to how Sensei achieves declarative code style.
 ///

 ### Step 5: Making the API Call